lukeforit/app-hunter/README.md

 # 🎯 The Hunter | Job Tracker

 **The Hunter** is a lightweight job application tracker designed for engineers who value speed and data privacy.
 It features a "no-backend" architecture, keeping all your data in your browser's local storage with seamless AI-powered parsing.

 ## 🚀 Key Features

-- **✨ Magic Paste (AI Parser):** Paste a job URL or full job description, and the built-in Gemini AI will automatically extract the company, role, location, and work mode.
+- **✨ Magic Paste (AI Parser):** Paste a job URL or full job description, and the built-in Gemini AI will automatically extract the company, role, location, salary, and work mode.
 - **📋 Visual Dashboard:** A clean, "Linear-style" interface to track your applications with color-coded status badges.
 - **🌓 Dark Mode by Default:** Optimized for late-night job hunting with a professional zinc/neutral aesthetic.
 - **📂 Data Portability:** Export your entire hunt history as a `JSON` file or import an existing one to switch devices.